pkmnct/robinhood-mint-sync-chrome/.github/pull_request_template.md

     If this pull request does not include one of the sections, you may omit it.

-    If any of these sections close an open issue, reference it with the "fixes" keyword.
+    If any of the items close an open issue, reference the issue with the "closes" keyword.
+For example:
--->
+    - Introduce Pull Request Template (closes #123) -->

 ## New Features